 \section{Abstract}

-Recently, a conjecture due to Hendry was disproved which stated that every Hamiltonian chordal graph is cycle extendible.
+Recently, a conjecture due to Hendry which stated that every Hamiltonian chordal graph is cycle extendable was disproved.
 Here we further explore the conjecture, showing that it fails to hold even when a number of extra conditions are imposed.
-In particular, we show that Hendry's Conjecture fails for strongly chordal graphs, graphs with high connectivity, and if we relax the definition of ``cycle extendible'' considerably.
-We also consider the original conjecture from a subtree intersection model point of view, showing that a recent result of Abuieda et al is nearly best possible.
+In particular, we show that Hendry's Conjecture fails for strongly chordal graphs, graphs with high connectivity, and if one relaxes the definition of ``cycle extendable'' considerably.
+We also consider the original conjecture from a sub-tree intersection model point of view, showing that a result of Abuieda et al.~is nearly best possible.